Terrence Johnson

-Terrence Johnson (born July 5, 1986) is an American football cornerback who is currently a free agent.
-He played college football at California (PA).
+Terrence Johnson (born July 5, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the California Vulcans.
 Johnson graduated from Woodland Hills High School outside of Pittsburgh, Pennsylvania.
 He is one of the many players to reach the NFL from coach George Novak's football program at Woodland Hills.

 Professional career

 New England Patriots

-After going undrafted in the 2010 NFL Draft, Johnson signed with the New England Patriots as an undrafted free agent on April 29, 2010.
+After going undrafted in the 2010 NFL draft, Johnson signed with the New England Patriots as an undrafted free agent on April 29, 2010.
 He was waived on August 23, 2010.
 He was re-signed on August 29 and cut two days later.

 Indianapolis Colts

 Johnson was signed to the Indianapolis Colts' practice squad on December 23, 2010.
 He was signed to a future contract on January 10, 2011.

 Atlanta Falcons

 On September 11, 2012, the Atlanta Falcons signed Johnson to a contract.
 He was released on August 30, 2013.